 Queen Victoria: Twenty-Four Days That Changed Her Life

-Drawing from the vast collection of Victoria’s correspondence and the rich documentation of her life, Worsley recreates twenty-four of the most important days in Victoria's life.
-Each day gives a glimpse into the identity of this powerful, difficult queen and the contradictions that defined her.
-Queen Victoria is an intimate introduction to one of Britain’s most iconic rulers as a wife and widow, mother and matriarch, and above all, a woman of her time.
+Drawing from the vast collection of Victoria’s correspondence and the rich documentation of her life, Worsley recreates twenty-four of the most important days in Victoria's life including her parents' wedding day, the day she met Albert, her own wedding day, the birth of her first child, a Windsor Christmas, the death of Prince Albert, and many more.
+Each day gives a glimpse into the identity of this powerful, difficult queen as a wife and widow, mother and matriarch, and above all, a woman of her time.

-"Worsley gives us Victoria in all her infinite variety—queen and mother, matriarch and minx.
-I loved it." —Daisy Goodwin, author of The American Heiress, The Fortune Hunter and Victoria: A Novel
+"Worsley gives us Victoria in all her infinite variety - queen and mother, matriach and minx.
+I loved it." — Daisy Goodwin, author of The American Heiress, The Fortune Hunter and Victoria: A Novel